emperor-suyash/emperor-suyash/README.md

 - 👋 Hi, I’m Suyash R.D.
-- 👑 I'm Founder of GamerNity which is Gaming Social Media.
+- 👑 Founder of GamerNity which is Gaming Social Media.
-- 📱 I Created and Launched GamerNity using My Smartphone.
+- 📱 I was Created and Launched GamerNity using My Smartphone.

 - 📫 You can Reach Me @twitter/emperor_suyash